darkautism/PS3TrophyIsGood/README.md

 	git submodule init
 	git submodule update --recursive

-After that, you can use visual studio to compile this project.
+After that, you can use visual studio 2019+ to compile this project (with .NET desktop development support).

 ## Download